renderpci/dedalo/docs/diffusion/diffusion_data_flow.md

 | 2 | 1 | lg-spa | Mi resumen traducido |
 | 3 | 1 | lg-cat | My abstract translated |

-If the working data is not translatable, the data will repeat in all rows.
+If the working data is not translatable, as `code` is, the data will repeat in all rows.

 | id | section_id | lang | code | title |
 | --- | --- | --- | --- | --- |